Correct identification of screening samples

 Care should be taken to ensure that the filter paper card has not exceeded the expiry date printed.
 At least 4 blood spots, the size of the guide circles on the card, should be collected.
 See the guidelines for newborn blood spot sampling

-Samples with the following problems will be rejected and a repeat sample requested: collected <5 days, collected within 72 hours of a transfusion, insufficient sample (too small/not soaked through), incorrect blood application (multi-spotted/spotted both sides), compressed/damaged, possible faecal contamination (CF), missing/invalid NHS number, missing/invalid date of sample/date of birth, expired card, >14 days in transit or damaged in transit.
+Samples with the following problems will be rejected and a repeat sample requested: collected <5 days, collected less than 3 clear days after the last transfusion, insufficient sample (too small/not soaked through), incorrect blood application (multi-spotted/spotted both sides), compressed/damaged, possible faecal contamination (CF), missing/invalid NHS number, missing/invalid date of sample/date of birth, expired card, >14 days in transit or damaged in transit.

 - View a film on improving blood spot quality